jadecobra/python_tdd_exercises/source/functions/index.rst

 test_functions_w_keyword_arguments
 *********************************************************************************

 There is a problem with using positional arguments, the inputs must always be given in the right order.
-This means the :ref:`function<what is a function?>` behaves in a different way when it gets input out of order.
+This means the :ref:`function<what is a function?>` does something different when it gets input out of order.

-I can use `Keyword Arguments`_ to make sure it behaves how I want even when I send input out of order.
+I can use `Keyword Arguments`_ to make sure it does what I want even when I send input out of order.

 ----